itajan/HikeThrough/README.md

 4. Implement social media sharing of completed games/maps
 5. To wire in the avatar and implement a pathfinding function using Diikstra's algorithm.
 6. Pretty much make something closer to the initial idea.

+## Acknowledgements & References ##
+Many thanks to Amit Patel at [Red Blob Games](https://www.redblobgames.com// "Red Blob Games") for creating an incredible repository of information on the math behind and the designing of different map types, most specifically hexagon maps.

+Big Thanks to [Nick Bennett](https://github.com/nick-bennett// "Nick Bennett") and [Chris Hughes](https://github.com/cfhughes// "Chris Hughes") for their help on this project.